yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 # Hackintosh
 Joost's Hackintosh system (MacOS 10.15.1 on GA-Z87-HD3, i5 4670K and RX 570)

+- Attached screenshots of the settings in Clover Configurator
+- Attached zip of EFI folder, which you can use if you have the same/similair system.

 # PC specifications:
 - Processor: Intel Core i5 4670K Boxed (Haswell)
 - Motherboard: Gigabyte GA-Z87-HD3